-Too large an allowance of whole milk is not economical, and often causes indigestion and scours which give the calf a set-back, It is never advisable to feed whole milk longer than seven weeks and preferably only four.
-Feeding whole milk for a long period gives the calf a beefy appearance, indicated by heavy throat and shoulders.
+Too large an allowance of whole milk is not economical, and often causes indigestion and scours which give the calf a set-back.
+It is never advisable to feed whole milk longer than seven weeks and preferably only two to four weeks.
+Feeding whole milk for a long period gives the calf a beefy apearance, indicated by heavy throat and shoulders.